 SECIM is committed to offering pilot and feasibility funding for projects that support the advancement of metabolomics.
 Please add your name to our distribution list to be notified about upcoming opportunities.

-Pilot and Feasibility Projects
+Request for Applications: 2016 Pilot and Feasibility Projects

-Investigators are required to complete all elements contained in the “Application Instructions & Cover Sheet” and “Application Forms” files listed below.
-Forms (in the zip folders) must be submitted in the NIH-approved PDF format provided.
+Investigators are required to complete all elements contained in the “2016 SECIM P&F Application Instructions & Cover Sheet” and “Application Forms” files listed below.
+Forms (in the zip folders) must be combined and submitted in the NIH-approved PDF format provided.

-- Request for Applications (2015 RFA will be posted when announced)
+- Request for Applications

-- Application Instructions w/ P&F Cover Sheet
+- Application Instructions & Cover Sheet

-- Application Forms: Word Format; PDF Format
+- Application Forms: Word format; PDF format

 - Mass Spectrometry Services Core: high-throughput global and targeted metabolomics